scramjetorg/platform-docs/templates/README.md

 What you can see in the attached image is 3 terminals that illustrates the template's workflow:

-Terminal :one: shows the logs of running `scramjet-transform-hub` process.
+Terminal 1️⃣ shows the logs of running `scramjet-transform-hub` process.

-Terminal :two: shows the output of the program that we launched using STH CLI.
+Terminal 2️⃣ shows the output of the program that we launched using STH CLI.

-Terminal :three: shows the output of the `node` command that runs the app which generates random numbers and sends them to the instances's input.
+Terminal 3️⃣ shows the output of the `node` command that runs the app which generates random numbers and sends them to the instances's input.

 ## Work with TypeScript (ts-node)